 - Now, select the Insert.

-- And then, select the Insert Scatter Chart command from the Charts.
+- Then, select the Insert Scatter Chart command from the Charts.

 - Now, click on the Scatter Chart option to create a scatter chart first.